birdflag/birdflag.github.io/_pages/about.md

 title: Hello there.
 description: About the designer
 ---
 <small> My name is Hannah Fogarty.
-I'm a Charlottesville-based graphic designer.
-Tarheel (B.A.) and Ram (M.A.), with deep roots in art and design.
+I'm a graphic designer in Charlottesville, VA, with deep roots in art and design.

-<small> I love working with entrepreneurs, hard workers, and dreamers who are putting something new out into the world, and I can help you find the right visual presence for your endeavor (I also offer copywriting services if you're looking for a one-stop shop!).
+<small> I love working with entrepreneurs, hard workers, and dreamers who are putting something new out into the world, and I can help you find the right visual presence for your endeavor.
+I create handmade designs that solve the problem of how to communicate who you are and what you offer, getting this message to the right audiences.

-<small> Contact me at hfogartydesign@gmail.com to talk, or use the Design Form at left to share your brand vision!
+<small> Contact me at hfogartydesign@gmail.com to talk, or use the Design Form at left to share your brand or project vision!

 <img src="/images/self.png" width="450">